lucadevitis-msm/acceptance-spec-puppet/README.md

 ```ruby
 require 'msmfg_spec_helper/puppet_module/spec_helper'
 ```
-Those 2 `ruby` libs will take care of the helpers configuration
+Those 2 `ruby` libs will take care of the specs configuration

+When you create the `specs/spec_helper.rb` and `specs/spec_helper_acceptance.rb` with `msmfg-puppet-module-create`, they will look liket the examples above.